-Net commission income was €5.7m for the year, up €1.1m from the prior year (2020: €4.6m).
+Net commission income was €6.4m for the year (2021: €5.7m).
 Commission income is earned on reinsurance contracts entered with a panel of global reinsurers.
 Commission expenses are paid to brokers through whom we source some of our customers.